Israel Institute of Biblical Studies

-This article assumes that you already are a Christian, a Messianic Jew, or believer in Yeshua (Jesus), however you wish to call yourself.
+This article assumes that you already are a Christian, a Messianic Jew, or believer in Yeshua (Jesus).
 See the last page of this article for links to articles that may be more relevant to you if you do not believe in Jesus.

 Perhaps you think that the idea of becoming Catholic is the most absurd idea you have ever heard.